CamStan/test-docs/unifyfs-docs/docs/build.rst

 If the most recent changes on the development branch ('dev') of UnifyFS are desired, then do ``spack install unifyfs@develop``.

-..
-Edit the following admonition if the default of variants are changed or when new variants are added.

 Include or remove variants with Spack when installing UnifyFS when a custom build is desired.
 Run ``spack info unifyfs`` for more info.